-In Spark AR Studio, use the face tracker to create an effect that responds to or augments someone's face.
+In Spark AR Studio, use the face tracker to create an effect that responds to someone's face.

 To add a face tracker to your scene: